 Can’t make it to Gotham for Fashion Week?
-Well, then.
-Follow my blog over the next week and we’ll take it all in together.
+Well, that’s OK.
+You can follow online.
 But first, here’s a little primer on the event that began February 4 and ends February 15, and is focused on fashions for the upcoming fall/winter of 2019.

 What exactly is Fashion Week?

 In the United States, when we think of Fashion Week we’re typically referring to New York Fashion Week, held in September and February.
 It’s been around since 1943.
 Designers present their collections for the following season to buyers and others in the fashion industry.